Yemmy1602/INCUBATOR-HUB-HR-ATTRITION-ANALYSIS/README.md

 - Analysis: Younger employees (under 30) experience the highest attrition rate at 22%, indicating that career progression or job satisfaction might be areas of concern.
 Also, female employees have a higher attrition rate (18%) compared to male employees (14%), suggesting a need to investigate and address gender-specific retention challenges.
 - Implications: Consider targeted programs such as mentorship for younger employees and initiatives focused on supporting women in the workplace.

+- Attrition Count by Tenure: Newcomer (1-5 years): 162 employees, Experienced (6-15 years): 62 employees, Veteran (16-40 years): 13 employees
+Insight: The majority of turnover (68.4%) is among employees with 1-5 years of tenure, suggesting that new hires may face challenges in adjusting or finding growth opportunities.
+Recommendation: Implement onboarding support and early-career development programs to engage and retain newer employees.
+- Job Satisfaction by Job Role: Sales Executive:
+-- 34 employees "Very Dissatisfied," 16 "Dissatisfied"
+-- Research Scientist: 13 employees "Very Satisfied" -- Sales Representative: 16 employees "Very Dissatisfied," 14 "Dissatisfied"
+Insight: Sales Executives and Sales Representatives show high dissatisfaction, which might indicate job-specific challenges in these roles.
+Research Scientists, however, show higher satisfaction, particularly in the "Very Satisfied" category.

+Recommendation: Review working conditions, targets, and incentives for Sales roles to address dissatisfaction and improve job satisfaction.

+3. Attrition Count by Job Involvement
+Very Low: 28 employees
+Low: 71 employees
+Good: 125 employees
+Very Good: 13 employees
+Insight: Employees with "Good" job involvement have the highest attrition (125), which might indicate that involvement alone does not prevent turnover.

+Recommendation: Assess other retention factors beyond job involvement, such as career progression and work-life balance, for employees with "Good" involvement.

+4. Attrition Count by Department
+HR: 56.12% of attrition
+Sales: 38.82% of attrition
+R&D: 5.06% of attrition
+Insight: HR and Sales departments experience the highest attrition, with HR alone contributing to over half of the total attrition (56.12%).

+Recommendation: Conduct targeted assessments within HR and Sales to understand specific turnover drivers and implement department-specific retention strategies.

+5. Attrition Count Over Time
+Yes (Attrition occurred): 110 employees
+No (No attrition): 127 employees
+Insight: This shows a relatively balanced distribution between employees who stayed and those who left, suggesting turnover is ongoing and consistent.

+Recommendation: Track attrition patterns over time to identify any specific periods with higher attrition and address possible seasonal or cyclical turnover trends.

+6. Job Satisfaction by Educational Field
+Human Resources: 66 employees "Very Dissatisfied," 46 "Dissatisfied" Life Sciences: 29 employees "Very Satisfied," 18 "Satisfied"
+Marketing: Higher dissatisfaction with 4 "Very Dissatisfied" and 11 "Dissatisfied"
+Insight: Employees in HR show the most dissatisfaction, with high counts in "Very Dissatisfied" and "Dissatisfied" categories.
+Conversely, employees in Life Sciences have higher satisfaction levels, particularly in the "Very Satisfied" group.

+Recommendation: Address specific satisfaction issues within HR, potentially through training, support programs, or improved career paths to enhance employee experience in that educational field.

+Summary and Key Recommendations
+Tenure: High turnover among new employees suggests a need for early-career support and engagement strategies.
+Job Role Satisfaction: Dissatisfaction in Sales roles requires attention, potentially through role-specific support and incentives.
+Job Involvement: Job involvement alone is insufficient for retention; additional factors such as career growth and recognition should be considered.
+Departmental Attrition: HR and Sales departments need tailored retention initiatives due to high turnover rates.
+Educational Field Satisfaction: Address dissatisfaction in HR and Marketing fields while leveraging factors that contribute to higher satisfaction in Life Sciences.
+Implementing these targeted actions may help reduce turnover and increase overall employee satisfaction and retention.